DissonantVoid/DVs-Behavior-Tree/README.md

 (exports (timer min/max, tree...), entending classes) (image)
 ### debugger
-A powerful debugger that allows for viewing active behavior trees, their decision making and their data (blackboards) in real-time.
+A powerful and optimized debugger that allows for viewing active behavior trees, their decision making and data (blackboards) in real-time.
 It also allows for overriding the flow to help with debugging.
 (image: debugger)

 ## Examples
-Here are some examples I made while developing the addon:
 (projects gifs, link to projects playable HTML and source code)

 ## Documentations